jkurdzieko/procontel.sdk.commands/doc/Using_of_Powershell_Commands.md

 - Add-PCTConfigEndpoint - creates a configuration endpoint template and adds all required packages and references.

+- Add-PCTWebHost - creates a web host endpoint template and adds all required packages and references.

 ## Preparation steps

 There are necessary steps to be done before using SDK.Commands: